Shy couplings, CAT(0) spaces, and the lion and man: From Brownian shy couplings to deterministic pursuit problems. From Brownian shy couplings to deterministic pursuit problems

 Changing the clock to the original pace, we obtain

 By the Cameron--Martin--Girsanov theorem,

-Since $\eps>0$ is arbitrary, this completes the proof. \end{proof}
+Since $\eps>0$ is arbitrary, this completes the proof. \end{pf}

-\begin{lem} Let \(D\) be a domain satisfying uniform exterior sphere and interior cone conditions.
-Suppose that \(Z\) is a continuous process on \(\overline{D}\) derived by the Skorokhod transformation from a free process \(S\) that has Lip\((1)\) sample paths.
-Then \(Z\) itself has Lip\((1)\) sample paths \emph{with respect to the intrinsic metric}. \end{lem} \begin{proof} Following \citet[\S3]{Saisho-1987}, consider the step function \(S_m\) obtained from \(S\) by sampling at instants \(k2^{-m}\), for \(k=0\), \(1\), \ldots.
-Suppose that \(2^{-m}<r\), where \(r\) is the radius on which the uniform exterior sphere condition is based.
-Let \(\overline{z}\) be the projection onto \(\overline{D}\) described in Lemma \ref{lem:sg-for-uesc}.
-The Skorokhod transformation of \(S_m\) is \(Z_m\), given by projecting increments back onto \(\overline{D}\):
+\begin{lem} Let $D$ be a domain satisfying uniform exterior sphere and interior cone conditions.
+Suppose that $Z$ is a continuous process on $\overline{D}$ derived by the Skorokhod transformation from a free process $S$ that has $\operatorname{Lip}(1)$ sample paths.
+Then $Z$ itself has $\operatorname{Lip}(1)$ sample paths \textit{with respect to the intrinsic metric}. \end{lem}

+\begin{pf} Following \citeauthor{Saisho-1987} [(\citeyear{Saisho-1987}), Section~3], consider the step function $S_m$ obtained from $S$ by sampling at instants $k2^{-m}$, for $k=0, 1, \ldots.$ Suppose that $2^{-m}<r$, where $r$ is the radius on which the uniform exterior sphere condition is based.
+Let $\overline{z}$ be the projection onto $\overline{D}$ described in Lemma~\ref{lemsg-for-uesc}.
+The Skorokhod transformation\vadjust{\goodbreak} of $S_m$ is $Z_m$, given by projecting increments back onto $\overline{D}$: